AutoPas/AutoPas/README.md

    autoPas.iteratePairwise(functor);
    ```

-In some iterations step 1. will return an empty list of invalid particles to benefit of not rebuilding the containers and the associated neighbor lists.
+In some iterations step 1. will return a pair of an empty list of invalid particles and false.
+In this case the container was not rebuild to benefit of not rebuilding the containers and the associated neighbor lists.

 ### Using multiple functors